NewerKey/flask_usermanagement/README.md

   - itsdangerous: cryptographically sign data
   - Jinja2: templating engine
   - MarkupSafe: escapes characters so text is safe to use in HTML and XML
-  - Werkzeug: set of utilities for creating a Python application that can talk to a WSGI server
+  - Werkzeug: set of utilities that can talk to a WSGI server
 - **pytest**: framework for testing Python projects
 - **Flask-SQLAlchemy** - ORM (Object Relational Mapper) for Flask
 - **Flask-Login** - support for user management (login/logout) in Flask
-- **Flask-WTF** - simplifies forms in Flask
+- **Flask-WTF** - create forms in Flask
 - **flake8** - static analysis tool

 This application is written using Python 3.10.